Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 The US census is that decade-by-decade picture—albeit in words.
 Every decade, census-takers compiled a list of nearly all American households.
 As time went on, they gathered slightly different—but increasingly more—information.
 By the late 1800s, censuses could tell us who lived with whom and how they were related, how well they lived, what work they did, and sometimes when or where they were born, married and died.

-The US Constitution calls for a nationwide population tally every 10 years for congressional representation purposes.
-The first was in 1790; the most recent was in 2010.
-Additionally, the federal government picked up part of the tab for an 1885 census of some states and territories, so these count as federal censuses, too.
+The US Constitution calls for a nationwide population tally every 10 years for congressional-representation purposes.
+The first was in 1790; the most recent was in 2020.
+Additionally, the federal government picked up part of the tab for an 1885 census of some states and territories, so that counts as a federal census, too.

 Census-takers were to visit each household.
 It might have taken weeks or months to visit everyone, but all information collected was supposed to reflect the household as it was on a specific date.
 The official census date (see a list of official US census dates) is important when you’re calculating household members’ birth years based on the age in a census, or if someone was born or died around the time a census was taken.